sebajara/dataincubator_challenge/project/README.md

 ## Personal notes

-I am not quite happy with the analysis I have done here.
-I must recognise I underestimated this challenge and did not prepared enough in advance.
-Knowing in principle what-to-do is very different from having the experience of making and implementing those decisions several times.
-It is unlikely to come up with something good while learning how to do things in parallel.

 A few comments specifically about the Linkedin data:
 * Follower-rates per industry appear not to follow a Gaussian distribution, so the z-score is not the correct metric.
 Perhaps some